 This programmatic agency will have to bring more traffic to their client’s pages in the app stores and, ideally, drive installs to their mobile games.
 The ads will be shown in similar mobile apps to those potentially interested in playing hyper casual games.

 You must connect relevant supply-side platforms to your DSP to purchase such traffic.
-For starters, I’d recommend asking your white-label DSP provider to help you set up SSPs they already have on their ad exchange.
+For starters, we’d recommend asking your white-label DSP provider to help you set up SSPs they already have on their ad exchange.

-For example, our GameWave Media can acquire in-app traffic from Mopub, AdColony, Mobfox, etc., already available at Epom ad exchange.
+For example, our GameWave Media can acquire in-app traffic from Mopub, AdColony, Mobfox, etc., already available at the Epom ad exchange.
 After the platform is set for them, they could easily pick the desired source while setting up targeting for their first ad campaign:

-Aside from selecting the right SSP, GameWave Media will have to specify basic targeting options to show their ads specifically to mobile app users that fall under specific areas of interest.
+Aside from selecting the right SSP, GameWave Media will have to specify basic targeting options to show their ads specifically to mobile app users who fall under specific areas of interest.
 Those are the device and traffic types below.

 The last step will be to add the creative of a chosen type, which you can either upload, select a pre-loaded one from the library, or use a 3rd-party tag to derive the creative from another platform.
 Now, assign the flight dates, and let’s get off the ground!